wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 # Attach and Manage Policies

-You can easily attach one or more policies to an API proxy component implementation via the Choreo Console.
+You can easily attach one or more policies to an API proxy component implementation via the {{ product_name }} Console.
 If necessary, you can also rearrange or swap the policies you attach.

-In Choreo, when you attach a mediation policy to a proxy, the deployment is a two-step process.
+In {{ product_name }}, when you attach a mediation policy to a proxy, the deployment is a two-step process.

 1. Deployment initiation: